Everything You Need to Know About the Cost of Living in Washington DC

 What Are the Prices of Dining Out?

 With more than 2,200 restaurants located in DC, you can find anything from Chinese food to pizza.
+When you unpack after the move, start exploring eateries.
 DC has so many different dining options where you can eat anything you crave at the moment.
+There are plenty of eateries where you can celebrate moving in together with your significant other, getting a promotion, or having a birthday party.

 Stop by Taqueria Habanero and enjoy some of the tastiest, traditional Mexican cuisine.
 See why business here blossoms, try some tortillas, fiery sauces, and many other adventurous meals.
 If you are in a rush to get to work and you just need a quick bite, stop by Elle, a cafe that serves sandwiches and has a spot for vegans and vegetarians.
 Bad Saint is a place where you can get Filipino food and choices range from grilled pork to curry-soaked vegetables to noodles cooked with crab fat.